aimee-mcneil-melville/ToDo-Full-Stack/packages/server-side-rendering-solution/README.md

     - Express Handlebars requires a default layout in order to render templates, and unless we've customised the configuration, the name should be `main.hbs`
     - See [the docs](https://github.com/ericf/express-handlebars) for more on layouts
     - It should look just like a standard HTML page, but with `{{{body}}}` between the `<body></body>` tags (notice there are **three** sets of curly braces there, not two)!
-    - You can include whatever CSS you like: perhaps [Skeleton](https://cdnjs.com/libraries/skeleton) from a CDN if you just want a quick start?
   </details>

 - [ ] Set the home route to `render` the provided `home.hbs` view